(continually updated, contact us with any input)

 Using heat recovered from the cooling process from either via hot gas reheat or via heat recovery chillers in a 4-pipe chilled water system saves energy.
 Reheat without heat recovery will use a significant amount of energy.
 Dehumidifiers also have their condenser in the room and when they run are effectively doing cooling and hot gas reheat dehumidification within a single box, discharging hot, dry air into the room.
 Dehumidifiers, like a refrigerator, overall add heat to a room.

-A couple points.
-Technically, 1 kW = 3.412 MBH heat load.
-With heat from minor heat loads, like circulation fans, this might increase to 4 MBH heat load in a room of actual heat load per kW of light (before considering dehumidifiers).
-However, typically more nominal capacity is required to provide setpoint flexibility across the grow cycle, especially in integrated systems.
-A half ton per lighting kW is a good rule of thumb for cooling, in decoupled systems.
-Though more can be needed to reach lower setpoints.
-In integrated systems with reheat and no dehumidifiers, sizing can be in excess of 1 Ton per kW of light when sizing to hit lower temperature and humidity targets.
-In these systems I prefer to have integrated unit sizing closer ~6-10 MBH capacity per kW lighting, with dehumidifiers, in addition.
 The dehumidification capacity of integrated units and dehumidifiers are additive.
 If the equipment has a very high degree of control such as with chilled water control by a modulating valve, oversizing has lower potential downside.
 DX systems should consider if the units selected have enough turndown capacity to operate smoothly in early flower with the lights on and off, as well as in late flower.
 Of course, every installation has different considerations.